Observing spin-squeezed states under spin-exchange collisions for a second: Experimental Details

 \subsection{Calibrations}

-The imaging system is calibrated using the known $\sqrt{N}$ scaling of the projection noise of a coherent state, similar to \cite{Riedel2010}.
-To measure $\tOm$, we prepare CSSs with different $\avg{S_z}$ by applying a weak MW+RF pulse of variable length.
-Cavity transmission spectra are obtained by scanning a weak probe laser over 20 cavity linewidths in 50\,ms. We obtain the prepared $\avg{S_z}$ from the imaging data.
-A linear fit of cavity frequency versus prepared $\avg{S_z}$ yields $\tOm$.
-Our preparation procedure leads to a small dependence between temperature and the prepared atom number.
-Therefore, the measured $\tOm$ slightly depends on $N$ ($ 1.5$\% deviation for 10\% change in $N$).
+The imaging system is calibrated using the known $\sqrt{N}$ scaling of the projection noise of a coherent state, similar to Ref.~\cite{Riedel2010}.
+To measure $\Omega_e$, we prepare CSSs with different $\avg{S_z}$ by applying a weak MW+rf pulse of variable length.
+Cavity transmission spectra are obtained by scanning a weak probe laser over 20 cavity line widths in 50\,ms. We obtain the prepared $\avg{S_z}$ from the imaging data.
+A linear fit of the cavity frequency versus the prepared $\avg{S_z}$ yields $\Omega_e$.
+Our preparation procedure leads to a small dependence between the temperature and the prepared atom number.
+Therefore, the measured $\Omega_e$ depends slightly on $N$ ($ 1.5$\% deviation for 10\% change in $N$).